jdhp-misc/www-jdhp-org/www.jdhp.org/README.md

 # JDHP.org

+## Build HTML files

 To build HTML files:

-  - update ./common.xml : setup the "base" element
+  - if needed, update ./common.xml (set the "base" element)
   - then execute ./build.sh

-HTML files are generated in ./www
+HTML files are generated in ./www.

+## Publish the website

+To publish files:

+  - if needed, update ./common.xml (set the "base" element)
+  - then execute ./publish.sh